Fažana

-Fažana (/hr/; Fasana, /it/) is a village and a municipality on the southwestern coast of Istria in Croatia.
+Fažana (Croatian; /hr/) or Fasana (Italian; /it/) is a village and a municipality on the southwestern coast of Istria in Croatia.
 It is a fishing village.

 Name

 Fažana, which in Roman times carried the name of Vasianum and then Phasiana, derives its name from the presence in Roman times of ceramic and terracotta manufactures such as vases, tiles and amphorae.
 Its name and meaning thereof is also reflected in the coat of arms of the town, an amphora.

 History

 Roman times

 Fažana is a village of Roman origin.
 Its territory was part of the Roman Empire by 177 BC.
 It belonged to the Roman colony of Pula, both politically and administratively.
 During Roman times, Fažana was an important economic center of the Ancient Roman civilization.
 Its importance during Roman times was due to its manufactures, production of olive oil and later amphorae.
 The Ancient Roman factory of Fasana, located in the old center of the town, was noted for its production of ceramics and bricks.
 The production of amphorae started during the latter part of the reign of Augustus, and lasted until the second century AD.
 In these amphorae were stored the local products, such as grain, salted fish and, most importantly, the Istrian oil and wine, the two most valuable products of the Istrian peninsula during Roman times.
 The workshop belonged to the local Lecanii family, and its first known owner was praetor urbanus Caius (Gaius) Laecanius Bassus.
 A striking aspect of the recovered amphorae are the signatures of the workers who worked in the factory.

 Its proximity to the sea made fishing an important feature of the town already in Roman times.
 It was a safe heaven, where Roman mercantile ships could dock, and where it was possible to live, work, and go on vacation.
 Its importance as a patrician holiday town is shown by the finding of many Roman villas in the area.
 Among them is the so-called Roman Villa of Valbandon, located at 2 kilometers from the center of Fažana.
 It is a residential complex divided into two groups of buildings.
 Discovered at the beginning of the 20th century, it features beautiful floors with floral and geometric patterns.